10xyz-coder/nHTML/readme.md

 <h3 align="center" name="2"> 🎫 New Tags 🎫 </h3>
 <h4 align="center"> neo-toggle </h4>
 <p align="center">
-Neo toggle is an element which has a special property; everytime it is clicked, it will toggle its 'on' property.
+Neo toggle is an element which has a special property; everytime it is clicked, it will toggle its <kbd>on</kbd> property.
 </p>

 ```html
 <neo-toggle> Type Something here </neo-toggle>
 ```
 <p align="center">
-You can use the 'hasAttrbute()' function of javascript to check if it is on or off
+You can use the <kbd>hasAttrbute()</kbd> function of javascript to check if it is on or off
 </p>

 ```javascript